-Are They Jerks?
-Or Narcissists?
-There's a Difference.
+Are They Jerks or Narcissists?
+There's a Disturbing Difference

-Here's the thing, there's a difference, and it’s important to be able to distinguish between rude and even selfish behavior and narcissistic abuse because the harm caused can be long-term and difficult to recover from.
+Here's the thing, there's a big difference between the two and it’s important to be able to distinguish between rude and even selfish behavior and narcissistic abuse.
+We can get over rudeness, but narcissistic abuse can cause long-term harm that can be difficult to recover from and leave us forever changed.

 What is Emotional Manipulation in Narcissistic Personality Disorder?